Giustizia e Libertà: Early objectives

-Giustizia e Libertà was committed to militant action to fight the Fascist regime—it tried to be not a political party, but a revolutionary movement. the movement saw Benito Mussolini as a ruthless murderer who himself deserved to be killed as punishment.
+Giustizia e Libertà was committed to militant action to fight the Fascist regime—it tried to be not a political party, but a revolutionary movement.
+The movement saw Benito Mussolini as a ruthless murderer who himself deserved to be killed as punishment.
 Various early schemes were designed by the movement in the 1930s to assassinate Mussolini, including one dramatic plan of using an aircraft to drop a bomb on Piazza Venezia where Mussolini resided.

 After a series of arrests and trials, (including the conviction of Carlo Levi) the movement was forced in 1930 to curb this activity.
 In 1931, the organisation joined the Concentrazione Antifascista Italiana (Anti-Fascist Concentration), and in 1932 began promoting a plan that aimed not for the restoration of the pre-fascist political order but for a new social democracy centered around a Republican state.
 It called for economic rights and administrative decentralisation.
 The group produced its own journal, on which Salvatorelli, De Ruggiero and others collaborated.
 This journal reflected the politics of the group's leaders, who sought to distance themselves from communism and the Italian Communist Party.

 Spanish Civil War

 At the outbreak of the Spanish Civil War in 1936, the organisation formed its own volunteer brigades to support the Spanish Republic.
-Carlo Rosselli and Camillo Berneri headed a mixed volunteer unit of anarchist, liberal, socialist, and communist Italians on the Aragon front, whose military successes included a victory against Francoist forces in the Battle of Monte Pelato.
+Carlo Rosselli and Camillo Berneri headed a mixed volunteer unit of anarchist, liberal, socialist, and communist Italians on the Aragon front, whose military successes included a victory against Francoist forces in the Battle of Monte Pelado.
 They popularised the slogan: "Oggi in Spagna, domani in Italia" (Today in Spain, tomorrow in Italy).
 In 1937, Camillo Berneri was killed by communist forces during a purge of anarchists in Barcelona.
 With the fall of the Spanish Republic in 1939, Giustizia e Libertà partisans were forced to flee back to France.

 Several members of Giustizia e Libertà, including Aldo Garosci, Alberto Cianca, and Alberto Tarchiani, then emigrated to the United States, where they helped form the antifascist Mazzini Society to promote a liberal democratic republic for Italy.
 They sailed to England in 1943 and set in operation the clandestine Giustizia e Libertà radio to denounce both Fascism and the monarchy for its complicity in Fascism.